borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

 - We need to use the Segmentation Wizard to define our trial segments
 - However we have only one marker S1 for both types
-    - Go to Transformations -> Edit Markers -> Table
+    - Go to Transformations, Edit Markers, Table
     - Rename the Eyes Closed Block to S2 (this is done manually for now, we are checking how to automate this)
     - Press Finish
     - Verify that the markers are now correctly renamed